 10.9.3 Quieting channels for testing

 A STA in an IBSS may schedule quiet intervals only if it is the DFS owner.
-It shall set a quiet interval schedule by transmitting one or more Quiet elements or Quiet Channel elements with the AP Quiet Mode field equal to 1 in the first Beacon frame establishing the IBSS.
+In order to set a quiet interval schedule, the STA transmits one or more Quiet elements or Quiet Channel elements with the AP Quiet Mode field equal to 1 in the first Beacon frame establishing the IBSS.
 All STAs in an IBSS shall continue these quiet interval schedules by including appropriate Quiet elements or Quiet Channel elements with the AP Quiet Mode field equal to 1 in any transmitted Beacon frames or Probe Response frames.